 The Order Of Filters

 What is the order of a filter in audio?
-The order of a filter refers to the slope of the transition band (roll-off rate) of that filter.
+The order of a filter refers to the slope of that filter's transition band (roll-off rate).
 It is an integer number that, in analog filters, is defined by the number of reactive components in the filter circuit.
 For every integer increase in order, the roll-off rate steepens by 6 dB/octave (20 dB/decade).

 Audio filters (and other electrical filters) can be classified by their order.
 The order is an integer number and is typically the same as the number of poles.

 The order of a filter, in the analog world, indicates the minimum number of reactive electrical components the filter will require in its design.
 Reactive electrical components include capacitors and inductors.
 Higher-order filters, then, are generally more complex and expensive.

 The images below show basic schematics for a first-order passive low-pass filter and a second-order Sallen-Key unity-gain low-pass filter.
 Notice how the first-order filter has a single capacitor (one reactive component), and the second-order filter, though it includes an op-amp, has two capacitors (two reactive components).